featurebyte/featurebyte/docs/about/concepts/feature_discovery.md

 * the Declarative Framework unleashes their creativity
 * and the Feature Store helps them reuse features and quickly push their new features into production,

 Feature Discovery helps them uncover features with signals that may not have been captured yet.
+The capability will be available in the coming months.

 ### Core Principles